 'The Whole System Needs Changing.'
-The Russia Protests Are About More Than Just Alexey Navalny
+The Russia Protests Are About More Than Just Alexei Navalny

 Marina Shakhov never took to the streets to voice her opposition against President Vladimir Putin until recently.
 In the protests that began on Jan.
 23 and repeated the following weekend, the 31-year-old sales representative marched with several hundred people, braving temperatures of 3F in the Siberian city of Tomsk.
-Just a five minute walk away from the protest’s meeting point – the city center’s Novo-Sobornaya square – is The Xander Hotel, where opposition activist Alexey Navalny was allegedly poisoned by a powerful nerve agent last August.
+Just a five minute walk away from the protest’s meeting point – the city center’s Novo-Sobornaya square – is The Xander Hotel, where opposition activist Alexei Navalny was allegedly poisoned by a powerful nerve agent last August.
 Protestors chanted “Navalny we are with you” and “Putin is a thief!”.

 Shakhov says she does not support Navalny politically but has become “actively opposed” to the government this past year as the economic gap between the elite and ordinary people has widened.
 “I protested for myself and for the younger generation.
 I don’t want to live in a country full of restrictions, where people are afraid to speak out,” she says.